leihuang23/leihuang.me-source/content/posts/ai-has-no-understanding.md

 Fundamentally, what LLMs do is generate the right words at the right time.
 They do this by sampling texts from the internet and placing every token into hyperspace (represented by vectors).
 When you have conversations with LLMs, they try to complete a "user - system" conversation with statistically probable text.

-In the conversation above, GPT gave the initial answer probably because it saw such an answer during training.
-It failed to discriminate bad solutions from good ones.
+In the conversation above, GPT gave the initial answer probably because it saw such an answer during training.(It's also possible the LLM was "thinking", i.e. generating its working memory, with bad content) It failed to discriminate bad solutions from good ones.

 Why did GPT initially propose an inferior solution?
 Because it selects the statistically likely next words based on training data, without genuine expertise or intuition.
-As a human developer, the mere sight of `window.location.hostname` immediately signals poor practice.
+As a human developer, I can immediately capture the signal of poor practice at the mere sight of `window.location.hostname`.
 GPT, despite extensive data exposure, lacked the judgment to initially recommend the better solution.

 ## 2. It doesn't know what is impossible